 Q1.
-How do I become a firefighter?
+How do I become a firefighter for the Amarillo Fire Department?

 Q2.
 Why did a FIRETRUCK show up at my house when I called for an AMBULANCE?